hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

 <!-- !split -->
 ## Doconce admonitions

-There is support for environments like warning, notice, question, hint, etc., possibly with an icon and heading.

 *Use with caution!*
 Such environments may light up the document, but can be disturbing too.